usi-verification-and-security/opensmt/README.md

 ### Other engines

 OpenSMT supports multiple SMT solving approaches.
-By the default it uses the approach described in the CoreSMTSolver.
-But it can also utilize
+By the default it uses CDCL(T) with VSDIS decision heuristic.
+But it can also utilize Lookahead, possibly with picky heuristic based on VSDIS score.
-Lookahead or Picky CDCL.
 Those engines can be enabled by using following config:
 ```
 (set-option :pure-lookahead true)
 ```